"Who’s parking today?"

 What types of cars are parked?
 How does the layout of the facility help customers with large/small cars?
 Are there electric cars using the facility, could charging points be an added bonus for them?

-Long stays or stays: which is your facility attracting?
+Long stays or short stays: which is your facility attracting?
 Is this due to proximity to a station, a shopping centre, an attraction, an airport?
 Knowing popular visit durations tells you where your prices can be higher or lower, and where being competitive is most or least important.

 Business or leisure: are your customers taking their time, or is efficiency their first priority?
 If the latter, why not offer a valet parking service to those who are prepared to pay for the comfort and practicality during their business trip?